kosik/dogej/README.md

 ## doge-j

-The lib is an open source toolkit to operate with Dogecoin Core Node.
+The lib is an open source toolkit to operate with Dogecoin Core Node in Java.

 The purpose of this library is open comprehensive implementation of JSON-RPC protocol in Java.